chase/vim-ansible-yaml/README.md

     command: echo Good night, Dick.
 ```

-Any non-zero value has the same effect as `1`.
-If `g:ansible_options` is not defined, or if the `ignore_blank_lines` key is not present, or the value is `0`, then the indent function removes all indent after a blank line.
+If `g:ansible_options` is not defined, or if the `ignore_blank_lines` key is not present, or the value is not `0`, then the indent function uses the default behavior.

 ## Thanks
 A huge thanks to [Igor Vergeichik](mailto:iverg@mail.ru) and [Nikolai Weibull](https://github.com/now) for their work on the YAML syntax that this bundle uses.